pratik-123/ClouserDemo/README.md

 # ClouserDemo
-Use clouser in iOS using swift language
+Use closures in iOS using swift language

 # Requirements